-Problem sets will be due on April 12, April 19, April 26, May 10, May 17, and May 24.
-I will try to stick to the proposed schedule of topics as closely as possible.
-If we have extra time, we will spend it either discussing matching estimators, quantile regression, or another policy issue.
+Problem sets will be due on April 10, April 24, April 27, May 8, May 15, and May 25.
+I will try to stick to the proposed schedule of topics as closely as possible, but we may substitute some topics for detailed discussions of some research papers.
+Recitations will cover additional practice problems as well as (potentially) discussions of empirical papers.